hedyhli/starcli/README.md

 and its initial intention was to rewrite that project to use Rich instead of colorama + tabulate, but now it has so much more features than before, thanks everyone!

----

-Liked this project?
-Don't forget to give it a ⭐